• Skip to primary navigation

 Ingredients

-• All-purpose flour - I prefer all-purpose flour over other types of flour, but you can use cake flour or white whole wheat flour if that is all you have available.
+• All-purpose flour - I prefer all-purpose flour over other types of flour, but you can use white whole wheat flour.
+A gluten--free 1 to 1 baking mix would also work

-• Bananas - Ripe bananas give us much-needed sweetness, moisture, and flavor.
-That is what makes muffins made with bananas so amazing.
+• Bananas - Using over-ripe bananas give us much-needed sweetness, moisture, and flavor.
+That is what makes muffins made with bananas so amazing

-• Oil - Any neutral-flavored oil works here.
-I prefer oil over melted butter because it gives the muffins more rise, and helps keep the muffins nice and moist.
+• Oil - Anything neutral-flavored like vegetable oil works here.
+I prefer oil over melted butter because it gives the muffins more rise, and helps keep the muffins nice and moist

-• Sugar - We don't use a ton of sugar in these muffins because I don't believe muffins should have a ton of sugar in them, and the bananas do an amazing job of sweetening the muffins.
-I use granulated sugar but dark and light brown sugar would also work!
+• Sugar - We don't use a ton of sugar in these muffins because the bananas do an amazing job of sweetening the muffins.
+I use granulated sugar but dark and light brown sugar would also work

 • Buttermilk - To help the baking soda in the muffins get a little more rise, I love using buttermilk.
 You can add a teaspoon of distilled white vinegar or lemon juice to milk and let it sit for five minutes if you don't have buttermilk around.
-You can also substitute it with plain yogurt.
+You can also substitute it with plain yogurt or sour cream

-• Chocolate chips - I love to use a mix of chocolate chips.
+• Chocolate chips - I recommend a mix of chocolate chips.
 Semi-sweet and dark chocolate work so well in these muffins.
 For the best muffins, I would also recommend trying to use chopped chocolate instead of chips.

 banana chocolate chip muffins on a serving tray